clemsos/writings/_quora/2014-06-16-I-am-from-China-I-want-to-know-how-to-teach-a-child-to-be-more-creative-to-think-more-not-only-to-work-hard-but-to-enjoy-their-time-How-do-I-do-that.md

 title: |
     I am from China.
 I want to know how to teach a child to be more creative, to think more, not only to work hard, but to enjoy their time.
-How do I do that? - Quora
+How do I do that?
 ---

 From my experience with teaching and training Chinese kids, the best is